NVIDIA/DIGITS/examples/gan/README.md

 $ ./examples/gan/gan_features.py -j $DIGITS_JOBS_DIR $GAN_AUTOENCODER_JOB_ID -g 0
 ```

-Running the above command will sweep through the 200k images in the dataset and create file named `attributes_z.pkl` that includes the 40 characteristic `z` vectors.
+Running the above command will sweep through the 200k images in the dataset and create a file named `attributes_z.pkl` that includes the 40 characteristic `z` vectors.

 ### Sampling the CelebA model